 Living here in the Northeastern United States, many of us associate ice cream with summer.
-I remember very clearly being a young kid in Brooklyn, NY and hearing the sounds of the Good Humor ice cream truck coming around the corner.
-What was music to my ears must have been panic to my parents, as they probably knew all too well that as soon as we heard the truck, we would start begging and pleading with them to buy us an ice cream.
+I remember very clearly being a young kid in Brooklyn, NY, and hearing the sounds of the Good Humor ice cream truck coming around the corner.
+What was music to my ears must have been panic to my parents, as they probably knew all too well that as soon as we heard the truck, we would start begging and pleading with them to buy us ice cream.
 That all ended when we moved up to the Catskill Mountains when I was eight years old.
 There were no ice cream trucks to be found anywhere.

 While ice cream may bring back memories of more innocent times, the ice cream industry itself has been wrought with battles between the different vendors.
 Maybe you have read recently about the turf war going on in New York City between two of these rivals: the national chain Mister Softee and the more local New York Ice Cream.